12 Jan MiCA – Regulation of Crypto-asset Service Providers

 4- Governance Arrangements

 In addition to sufficient capital reserves, service providers will also have to demonstrate that they meet certain organizational standards.
 One of the key conditions to satisfy is the appointment of a management body with sufficient integrity, professional qualifications, and experience for the performance of its duties.
-CASPs’ shareholders who exercise control over 20% or more of the voting rights must also prove that they are of good repute and have never been convicted of financial offences, such as money laundering, terrorist financing, etc. Besides assembling a team of individuals without a criminal record, service providers will need to prepare a business continuity plan aimed at ensuring that the performance of their services would not be disrupted due to external interferences and that even in worst case scenarios there are systems and procedures in place to safeguard the confidentiality of sensitive information.
-Records of all orders and transactions must be stored and readily available for NCAs that will need such information in order to perform their supervisory functions.
+CASPs’ shareholders who have qualifying holdings in the applicant CASP must also prove that they are of good repute and have never been convicted of financial offences, such as money laundering, terrorist financing, etc. Besides assembling a team of individuals without a criminal record, service providers will need to prepare a business continuity plan aimed at ensuring that the performance of their services would not be disrupted due to external interferences and that even in worst case scenarios there are systems and procedures in place to safeguard the confidentiality of sensitive information.
+Records of all orders and transactions must be stored and be readily available for NCAs that will need such information in order to perform their supervisory functions.
 And finally, CASPs will have to establish mechanisms for monitoring and detecting instances of market abuse committed by clients.
-Measures that could be taken in that regard range from soft policies like promoting better education on what types of behavior are likely to constitute market abuse and manipulation to the implementation of market surveillance systems, such as trade pattern analysis tools.
-These latter, often automated, metrics for tracking abnormal price movements must be customized to the parameters of the particular crypto markets under review, taking into account the range of expected volatility, or the inbuilt alert triggers might produce impractical results.
+Measures that could be taken in that regard shall range from soft policies like promoting better education on what types of behavior are likely to constitute market abuse and manipulation to the implementation of market surveillance systems, such as trade pattern analysis tools.
+These latter policies, often automated, metrics for tracking abnormal price movements must be customized to the parameters of the particular crypto markets under review.
+The range of expected volatility need to be taken into account, or the built-in alert triggers might produce impractical results.

 5 – Internal Controls